SumoLogic/fluent-bit-docker-image/README.md

 This is [Sumo Logic fork](https://github.com/SumoLogic/fluent-bit-docker-image) of the [Fluent Bit Docker Image repository](https://github.com/fluent/fluent-bit-docker-image).

-To build new images for a specific version of Fluent Bit `X.Y.Z`, create an annotated tag on this repository like `vX.Y.Z-sumo-A`, where `X`, `Y`, `Z` and `A` are numbers.
+To build and release new images for a specific version of Fluent Bit `X.Y.Z`, create an annotated tag on this repository like `vX.Y.Z-sumo-A`, where `X`, `Y`, `Z` and `A` are numbers.
 For example, to build images for Fluent Bit 1.8.12, run this: